dachcom-digital/pimcore-dynamic-search/docs/0_ExampleSetup.md

                             reference: search
 ```

-Symfony will detect the config in `config/packages` automaticly, you do not have to link it.
+Symfony will detect the config in `config/packages` automatically, you do not have to link it.

 ## Definition for a DataObject
 ```php